Camp Wonder 2022 will be held at Armory Park Community Center in North Charleston

 My child can not attend the entire 3 weeks of camp.
 Can he/she come for part of camp?

-This summer we are offering one session for three weeks in July!
-Outside of our camp session, we are unable to accommodate campers coming for just certain days or weeks of camp.
+Camp Wonder will be held for three weeks in June and three weeks in July.
+Outside of our regular camp sessions, we are unable to accommodate campers coming for just certain days or weeks of camp.

 If my child is sick and unable to come to camp, will I be reimbursed for the days missed?